List of foreign electoral interventions: 1966 election (by United States)

 According to documents provided by the State Department Office of the Historian, the CIA covertly funded groups supporting General Barrientos during the 1966 elections and his rivals in order to ensure they'd accept the legitimacy of the elections.
 With CIA assistance, Barrientos forces killed Che Guevara the next year.

-2002 election (by United States)
+2002 election (by United States and Cuba)

 In the Bolivian elections of 2002, the U.S., which had been financing the eradication of coca farms, instructed Ambassador Manuel Rocha to warn Bolivians against voting for socialist candidate Evo Morales, stating that doing so could "jeopardize American assistance and investment."
 USAID also created the "political party reform project" in Bolivia in 2002, whose aim was to "help build moderate, pro-democracy political parties that can serve as a counterweight to the radical MAS or its successors".
 The move largely backfired, increasing support for Morales, who finished second in the election.
 Morales would ultimately be elected president of Bolivia in 2006.
+In 2023, Rocha was arrested for spying for Cuba leading to the theory that he intended to back Morales.